Jeske-dev/IdeaGenius/README.md

 Something like a pathfinder for your next coding project.
 Choose which project types you prefer. | API that works with OpenAI's ChatGPT  | Staffbase Internship

 ## Before running the project
-Make sure to insert you OpenAI API Key in [a relative link](src/main/resources/application.properties)
+Make sure to insert you OpenAI API Key in [application.properties](src/main/resources/application.properties)
 ```
 openAi.apiKey= <your OpenAI key>
 ```
-You can get your own for free key at [link](https://platform.openai.com/)
+You can get your own for free key at [OpenAI](https://platform.openai.com/)

 ## Endpoints